-If a stone is not next to an empty point, but it's next to some other stones of the same color which are next to an empty point, that's fine too.
-(Strings of adjacent stones "share liberties".)
+If a stone is not next to an empty point, but it's connected to some other stones of the same player which are next to an empty point, that's fine too.

-If there are no empty points next to a stone or a string of stones (the stone has no liberties), the stones are immediately taken off the board.
+If there are no empty points next to a stone or a string of stones (i.e. no liberties), the stones are immediately taken off the board.

 Black's move occupies the last liberty of the white stone, thus capturing it and removing it from the board.

 The three white stones are connected along the lines of the board, and stand or fall together.